yeriej77/Yeriel-Barbershop/README.md

 <h2>Description:</h2>
-I was bored and I wanted to practice my Phyton.
+I was bored and I wanted to practice my newly learned python skills.
 So, I created a simple prompt program that could be used in kiosks where you would order stuff.

 <br />